Tesla: Theoretically speaking

 Let’s start with that framework.
 At its core, communications is about pushing messages out to various audiences.
-We might communicate directly, like I am doing right now in writing a blog that you are now reading.
+We might communicate directly, like I am doing right now in writing this blog that you are reading.
 Or we might issue a press release to the news media.
 Post content on a company website.
 Publish a company announcement internally.
 Those are basic public relations functions.
 In this class, let’s think about the process of publishing communications, in whatever form, as Functional Communications.

 So what happens next?
 Communications does not begin and end when we push out a press release or post a blog.
 There is still an audience to think about.
 To be effective, our communications need to reach our intended audiences.
 Consider a press release.
 Our audience is not the press.
-Our ultimate audience for a press release – or at least the information contained in the press release – is our customers, investors, employees, stakeholders.
+Our ultimate audience for a press release – or at least the information contained in the press release – is our customers, investors, employees, and other stakeholders.
 Because we do not control the press, we need to be more tactical with the content we create and the channels we use.
 So in this class, let’s think about the reach and resonance of news with stakeholders, mainly customers, as Tactical Communications.

 Are we done yet?
 Almost.
 We have defined two dimensions of communications.
 The first dimension is functional communication – information, for example, disseminated through our blog posts, internal websites, or press releases.
 The second dimension is tactical communication – the reach and resonance of that information with people.
 The third dimension of communication involves outcomes.
 Ultimately, how does information that reaches and resonates with people influence their perceptions about our company, cause or candidate?
 That is Strategic Communication.